-- While linked to the vehicle, start the engine, then press and release the LD/M without button. - The "Mode Selection Menu" displays. - Use the UP △ and DOWN ▽ buttons, as necessary, to highlight Live Data, then press the ENTER ⊕ button. - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:
+- While linked to the vehicle, start the engine, then press and release the M button. - The Main Menu displays. - Use the UP and DOWN buttons, as necessary, to highlight Live Data Menu, then press the ENTER button. - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - 5.
+When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:

-⇒ The Scan Tool is capable of recording approximately 100 frames of Live Data.
+The Scan Tool is capable of recording approximately 100 frames of Live Data.
 Record by DTC trigger lets you select the point in time at which you wish the Scan Tool to begin recording Live Data.
 You can set the trigger point to record the 100 frames of data before an event (when the DTC was set), after the event, or in the middle (50 frames before and 50 frames after the event.

-Live Data Mode RECORDING (CAPTURING) LIVE DATA

-Middle

-End Press LD/M to exit

-- Beginning records approximately 100 frames of Live Data after the ENTER $\Theta$ button was pressed. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER 🕑 button was pressed. - End records approximately 100 frames of Live Data before the ENTER $\bigcirc$ button was pressed. - 6.
-Use the UP $\triangle$ and DOWN $\bigcirc$ buttons, as necessary, to select the desired trigger point, then press the ENTER $\Theta$ button. - "One Α moment please. message shows on the display.
-When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays. - 7.
-Put the engine in the operating condition where the problem manifests itself.
+- Beginning records approximately 100 frames of Live Data after the ENTER ⊕ button was pressed. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER → button was pressed.

+- - A "One moment please. . ." message shows on the display.
+When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays.

+- Record Live Data

+Manual Trigger Mode

+Ready to record.

+Press LD to record Live

+Data

-Record Live Data Manual Trigger mode
+Record Live Data

+Manual Trigger Mode

-Beginning \-----
+Beginning \----\

+Middle |----\